 I couldn’t write this vegan Krakow guide without adding an option for those who want to self-cater.
 Preparing your own vegan food in Krakow can be a very good way to keep with a smaller budget.
 And a combination of checking out a few Krakow vegan restaurants as well as cooking your own meals is probably a smart idea.

 There is an exclusively vegan store in Krakow called Roślinny that sells food items.
 It’s not close to the center and honestly not worth the trip as it doesn’t offer a many products.
 You can mainly find bars made of dates, marmalades, liqueurs, as well as some plant milks and cheeses, but not many of the products I see in other vegan stores.

 Krakow also has a vegan bakery called Zaczyn, but when we went, they looked empty and didn’t seem to have any of the sweets that I had seen on the pictures on HappyCow, so we didn’t buy anything.

 If you’re planning to make your own vegan food in Krakow it may be a better idea to visit an organic store and look for vegan products there.

 Overall, I must say I was a bit disappointed with the vegan food in Krakow.
 Many Krakow vegan restaurants focused on mediocre tasting fast food.
 I had expected a bit more after my trips to other cities in Eastern Europe.
 There are a ton of vegan places in Krakow but I would have liked to see more variety.

 Have you been to Poland’s second-largest city as a vegan?
 Do you disagree with my sober assessment of the vegan food in Krakow?
-And what’s your favorite Krakow vegan restaurant?
+And what are your favorite Krakow vegan restaurants?